 We know that starting an herbal products business is a challenging endeavor!
-Trust us, we’re talking from experience here!
+Trust us, we’re talking from experience when it comes to envisioning, launching, and nurturing a business!
 Here at the Herbal Academy, we’ve grown our small, local herbal community of a dozen students into a ever-growing international school of herbalism.
-Many of our teachers are running their own businesses in addition to contributing to our Academy education.
+And many of our teachers are running their own businesses in addition to contributing to our Academy educational offerings.

-We know that many of our students and readers are also interested in opening up their own businesses, and so we’ve sectioned off part of our Advanced Herbal Course and added some additional features specific to business and start-ups – we’ve packaged it up into the Entrepreneur Herbal Course!
-This is our fast track program for students interested in answering questions like these (and many more!) about the business side of herbalism:
+We know that many of our students and readers are also interested in opening up their own businesses, as well!
+Our Business Herbal Course is our fast track program for students interested in answering questions like these (and many more!) about the business side of herbalism:

 - How do I comply with regulatory Good Manufacturing Practices?

 - What are the regulatory requirements for labeling my products?